| | | |

 unconscious anger and resentment, so even though

-you think you’ve come to terms with what happened, there are still emotions
+you think you have come to terms with what occurred, there are still emotions

 about the event which you have pushed out of awareness.
 In fact, many persons